 November 30, 2011 - Announces he has divorced his wife, Lorcadia Karimatsenga, of less than two weeks.

 April 2012 - Announces engagement to hairdresser Elizabeth Macheka.

-September 15, 2012 - Marries Macheka, defying a court order not to.
-The court said Tsvangirai is already in a "customary marriage" to another woman.
+September 15, 2012 - Defies a court order and marries Macheka.
+The court said Tsvangirai is already in a “customary marriage” to another woman.
 They intend to appeal the cancellation of their marriage license.

-November 2012 - Reaches a financial settlement with Lorcadia Karimatsenga to formally end their relationship.
+November 2012 - Reaches a financial settlement with Karimatsenga to formally end their relationship.